Meduna

 Meduna is a toponymic surname of Celtic origin derived from the hydronym Meduna via the related toponym Meduna (di Livenza).
-It is first attested as the name of the homonymus river in a charter issued by Charlemagne in the year 794, and appears as a surname in the early 11th century in Italy and since the late 16th century in the Czech lands, form where it spread mainly to Austria, the United States and Brazil.
+It is first attested as the name of the homonymus river in a charter issued by Charlemagne in the year 794, and appears as a surname in the early 11th century in Italy and since the late 16th century in the Czech lands, from where it spread mainly to Austria, the United States and Brazil.

 Geographic distribution

 As of 2014, 47% of all known bearers of the surname Meduna lived in Europe and 29% in the United States.
 The surname is most common in the Czech Republic, where it is held by 620 people (frequency 1:17,151).
 It is still predominant at the location of its 16th century origin in Chrudim (111 or 1:1,344) and Pardubice (57 or 1:3,369) districts.
 13% live in the South Moravian Region, a key settlement area during the Habsburg Empire en route to today's territory of Austria.
 The surname reached Brazil from Europe mainly in the 19th and 20th centuries, where it has 167 occurrences.